check-spelling-sandbox/opentelemetry-cpp/docs/google-test.md

 ### Performance Benchmarking

 While Google Test itself does not provide performance benchmarking, Google Benchmark, a closely related tool, does.
 [Install Google Benchmark](https://github.com/google/benchmark#installation).
-A basic usage example can be viewed
-[here](https://github.com/google/benchmark#usage), while a more in depth usage guide can be found [here](https://github.com/google/benchmark#user-guide).
+See a [basic benchmark usage example](https://github.com/google/benchmark#usage), while a more in depth usage guide can be found [here](https://github.com/google/benchmark#user-guide).
 Generally, it is very similar to the Googletest unit testing structure and we can easily convert unit tests into benchmarked routines.